AdaGold/swap-meet/README.md

 ## Optional Enhancements

-Should a project be completed before submission, and there is a desire for optional enhancements, consider these ideas:
+Should a project be completed before submission, and there is a desire for optional enhancements, consider this idea:

 - Items have age
   - Add an `age` attribute to all Items
   - Implement a `Vendor` method named `swap_by_newest`, using any logic that seems appropriate

-- Condition description incorporates category
-  - Update the strings returned by the `condition_description` method to incorporate the category the item.
-For example 'You probably want a glove for this one...' could be changed to 'You probably want a glove for this clothing...'